jarsnow/348_term_project/README.md

 ### Begin by installation:
     1. Clone or download the repository this can be accomplished by either using the git clone command or downloading the zip.
-    2. Navigate to the project directory (not yet existant so doesn't have a name yet)
+    2. Navigate to the project directory (not yet existent so doesn't have a name yet)
     3. Compile the program with the respective C++ compiler.

 Once the program is installed and configured properly you will be free to use the evaluator!